nikama-s/SelfAssessment/Skills/JavaScript.md

   - new Error: 👂 heard
   - with: 👂 heard
 - Functions
-  - function declaration: 👂 heard
+  - function declaration: 🖐️ used
-  - function expression: 👂 heard
+  - function expression: 🖐️ used
   - return: 🖐️ used
-  - default parameters: 👂 heard
+  - default parameters: 🖐️ used
-  - functional object: 👂 heard
+  - functional object: 🖐️ used
 - Data structures
   - Array: 🖐️ used
-  - if: 🎓 known
-  - while: 🎓 known
-  - do..while
-  - for: 🎓 known
-  - for..in
-  - for..of
-  - for await
-  - throw
-  - break: 👂 heard
-  - continue: 👂 heard
-  - import
-  - export
-  - label
-  - try..catch
-  - switch
-  - class
-  - new Error
-  - with
-- Functions
-  - function declaration
-  - function expression
-  - return: 👂 heard
-  - default parameters
-  - functional object
-- Data structures
-  - Array: 👂 heard
   - mixin
   - extend: 👂 heard
   - typed arrays: 👂 heard